Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 Five months later, we’d sold our house, downsized to a tiny storage unit, and hit the road—launching six years of vagabonding across the U.S., South America, Mexico, and beyond.

 Was it easy letting go of “all the things” and launching into the unknown?
-Heck no. But what worthwhile thing ever is?
+Heck no. But what worthwhile thing is ever easy?

-Then came the ultimate plot twist: COVID.
-Six months of carefully laid travel plans . . . gone overnight.
+Then, six months into our adventure, came the ultimate plot twist: COVID.
+Nearly a year of travel plans . . . literally gone overnight.
 (What?!)

 But, no quitters here.

 We switched gears and did the Pandemic Shuffle: zigzagging across the U.S., chasing the sun, dodging the ’vid.
-When the world opened again, we spent six magical months in Mexico before realizing we were ready for a home base.
+When the world opened again, we spent half a year in Mexico before hitting the wall on moving around and admitting it was time for a home base.

 Which brings us to now: settled in our favorite mountain town just outside Asheville, North Carolina.
 We knew it was home when we kept finding our way back here—again and again—throughout our years on the road.